 Card Capacitor Read-Only Storage (CCROS)

-IBM 360 Models 30, 50, and 65 used CCROS to store microcode.
-It was a capacitor memory that could be programmed by punching holes in a Mylar card with a standard keypunch.
+The IBM System/360 Model 30 used CCROS to store microcode.
+It was a capacitor memory that could be programmed by punching holes in its Mylar card with a standard keypunch.